-This "smart classroom" course is a comprehensive survey of the relationship of technology to the managerial process including computer and communications systems, information systems, decision support systems, and expert systems.
+This course surveys the relationship of technology to the managerial process.
+Topics include computer and communications systems, information systems, decision support systems and expert systems.
 The students will be required to show their understanding of these technologies.
-The students will also be exposed to typical approaches and managerial practices through demonstrations, simulations and hands-on exercises.
-Prerequisite: MG1001.
+Students will also be exposed to typical approaches and managerial practices through demonstrations, case studies, simulations and hands-on exercises.
+Prerequisite: EP1001 or MG1001.
+Ouarter Credit Hours 4.5

-MG3040 PROCESS & QUALITY MANAGEMENT
+MG3040 PROCESS AND QUALITY MANAGEMENT

-The purpose of the course is to thoroughly examine the concept of quality and the tactical approaches used to manage quality improvement efforts in organizations.
-Students are exposed to theoretical and practical issues to prepare them for the ASQ certification exam.
-Prerequisite: MT2001.
+The course thoroughly examines the concept of quality and the tactical approaches used to manage quality improvement efforts in organizations.
+Students are exposed to theoretical and practical issues to prepare them for quality process management.
+Prerequisites: MG2030, MT2001.
+(PT) Quarter Credit Hours 4.5

-MG3050 COMPENSATION & BENEFITS MANAGEMENT
+MG3050 COMPENSATION AND BENEFIT MANAGEMENT

-This course focuses on all aspects of compensation.
-Topics include the pay model, determining consistency, job analysis, skill-based structures, external competitiveness, designing pay levels, pay for performance, performance appraisals, employee benefits and the Federal Government's role.
+This course studies all aspects of compensation.
+Topics include the pay model, determining consistency, job analysis, skill-based structures, external competitiveness, designing pay levels, pay for performance, performance appraisals, employee benefits and the government's regulatory role.
 Linkage of compensation strategies to recruiting is also investigated.

 Prerequisite: MG2001.
-Quarter Credit Hours 4.5
+(PT) Quarter Credit Hours 4.5